akramineda/Comparison-between-ground-based-data-and-ERA5/README.md

-# Comparison-between-ground-based-data-and-ERA5
+# Comparison between Ground-based Synoptic Data and ERA5 Reanalysis Data in Iran

 With the spirit of reproducible research, this repository contains codes required to produce the results in the manuscript:

-> N. Akrami, K. Ziarati, S. Dev, Comparison between Ground-based Synoptic Data and ERA5 Reanalysis Data in Iran
+> N. Akrami, K. Ziarati, and S. Dev, Comparison between Ground-based Synoptic Data and ERA5 Reanalysis Data in Iran, *Proc.
+Progress In Electromagnetics Research Symposium (PIERS)*, 2021.

 ## Code Organization
-All codes are written in python3.
+All codes are written in `python3`.

 ### Dependencies
 The following libraries should be installed before the execution of the codes.